 In the evening, try to catch a show at the beautiful Majestic Theater which is listed on the National Register of Historic Places.
 If you’re looking to do something off the touristy beaten path, go explore one of the hundreds of H.E.B’s, the state’s largest grocery chain, where you’ll find all kinds of foodstuffs and other items to carry back with you to remember your San Antonio vacation.

-Magical Mexico, Christmas in San Miguel de Allende
+12. Xmas in San Miguel de Allende, Mexico

 By Vanessa Anderson, HouseSittingMagazine